michaelgwelch/loominate.net/_posts/2012-04-28-doing-code-reviews-with-github.md

 (We are currently using TeamCity, but this is a new tool for me and therefore I'm not used to letting it do most of this work for me.
 It's currently doing continuous builds and running the units test.
 I'm just not used to checking it for results.
 Eventually, I may just check the logs to see that most of this is in place.)

 Of course git and GitHub allow me to do this easily.
 I've added a remote for each member of my team.
-Assuming I need a remote for a developer named &#8216;William' I just make sure that I've create a remote at some point
+Assuming I need a remote for a developer named 'William' I just make sure that I've create a remote at some point

     $ git remote add bill https://github.com/bill/project.git